taishiwalden/taishiwalden.com/src/posts/blog/gnc-site.md

 date: "2022-02-14 12:00:00 +09:00"
 desc: "Designed and developed a user-friendly website for a local café using WordPress, focusing on intuitive navigation, brand-aligned visuals, and optimized performance to enhance the café’s online presence."
 thumbnail: "./images/gnc-site/gnc-site.jpg"
-alt: "Screenshot of the homepage of a cafe website."
+alt: "Screenshot of the homepage of the Good Neighbor Cafe website."
 ---

 <img src="./images/gnc-site/gnc-site.jpg"
-     alt="Screenshot of the homepage of a cafe website." style="border-radius: 5px;" />
+     alt="Screenshot of the homepage of the Good Neighbor Cafe website." style="border-radius: 5px;" />

 ## Summary